carlosonunez/cloud-native-example-app/ERRATA.md

   real-world setting.
 Use Cert Manager and Let's Encrypt to demonstrate how easily HTTPS can be added into Kubernetes-backed applications. _This will require you to have a DNS zone or the ability to modify /etc/hosts._
+- **Healthiness Probes**: This app is missing healthchecks.
+These are easy enough to add, but I didn't want to wait the 15+ minutes for a cluster to get spun up, so I left them out.